sriman1326/cbir/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Ubuntu 20.04.
 Note that this repo works on WSL, but may not work on a native Windows.]
  - Python version: [e.g. Python 3.7.6]
  - TensorFlow version: [e.g. TensorFlow 2.2.0.
 You can check it by  `python -c 'import tensorflow as tf; print(tf.__version__)'`]
- - All commands you executed.
+ - All commands you executed